Advertisement

 SKIP ADVERTISEMENT

-We plan to test a handful of new kitchen towels from Williams Sonoma, Crate & Barrel, and Food52 once we can safely return to our test kitchen (which has been closed for most of the pandemic).
-The Williams Sonoma Super Absorbent Towels and Super Absorbent Waffle Weave Towels could rival our top pick.
+We plan to test a handful of new towels soon, including the Williams Sonoma Super Absorbent Towels and Super Absorbent Waffle Weave Towels, which could rival our top pick.
 Both are textured, while also coming in different patterns and colors that some people might prefer over the solid-colored Williams Sonoma All Purpose Pantry Towels.

 We used to recommend the Now Designs Ribbed Towel.
 Our original towels are still holding up well, with no traces of loose threads or fraying, but the new towels we bought in 2017 are far less durable.
 Some of the stitches loosened after 10 wash cycles.
 These findings mirrored some Amazon comments about the towels’ decline in quality.